Reinaldo-Romagnoli/Reinaldo-Romagnoli/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I am currently looking for a dev job
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mobile development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on add knowledge and face new challenges
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about front end development
-- 📫 How to reach me: ...
 - ⚡ Fun fact: I have a social project about AUT
--

 ##